Skip to content

 These modes all have their own pros and cons.
 While RyeCharm will try to maintain consistency where possible, a few features/settings are only available in one mode but not another.

-The default mode is Command line, which allows for the widest range of customizations.
-However, it is recommended to use Native LSP client if possible, for performance and technical reasons.
+The default mode is Command line.
+However, it is recommended to use either of the other two modes for performance and technical reasons.

 See Linting and Formatting for more information.